-Free Community College this Fall!
+Free Community College!

 IMPORTANT NOTICE!
 Funding is still available on a first-come, first-serve basis to those who fulfill the requirements below and enroll now!

 If you are starting college this fall as a first-time college student and will be attending full time …

 then you might be eligible for free tuition through PACT.
 To qualify for the program, you must apply, register for classes and fill out the FAFSA by July 15 for the fall semester and by November 15 for the spring semester.